 6. Don’t jump to conclusions.

 Kids grow and develop at different rates.
-Ideally, a child will acquire various skills within expected time periods, but she may develop more quickly in one area than another.
+Ideally, a child will acquire various skills within expected time periods, but they may develop more quickly in one area than another.
 Parents often worry when, for example, one 5-year-old can read fluently while another can barely sound out words on the page.
 But a lag in one area of development doesn’t mean a child has a disorder.
-If you think there might be a problem with your child’s development, talk to her teacher.
+If you think there might be a problem with your child’s development, talk to their teacher.
 A seasoned teacher, with about 10 years of experience, can frame your child’s progress in relation to as many as 300 other kids.
 Good teachers are invaluable allies.